Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Clarifications: Principles Underlying SFT Algorithms

 To be precise, let $f : G \to \C$.
 We describe the oracle as a function $O : G \to \C$ such that $O(x) = f(x)$ on the majority of $x \in G$.
 We assume that $\| O \|_\infty \leq \| f \|_\infty$.
 Define $R : G \to \C$ by $R(x) = O(x) - f(x)$ and let $I = \{ x \in G : R(x) \ne 0 \}$.
 We want to show that if $\widehat{f}(\alpha)$ is $\tau$-heavy, then $\widehat{O}(\alpha)$ is $\tau'$-heavy, for some $\tau'$ relatively large (its precise size depends on the success rate of the oracle).

 Since $O=f+R$, then $\widehat{O}(\alpha) = \widehat{f}(\alpha) + \widehat{R}(\alpha)$.
 Note that $\|R\|_\infty \leq 2\|f\|_\infty$.
 Hence

 As $I$ is small, if $\widehat{f}(\alpha)$ is significant then so is $\widehat{O}(\alpha)$.
-Note that as the reliability rate of the oracle decreases, so does the size of $\widehat{O}(\alpha)$, while the other coefficients increase in size.
+Note that as the reliability rate of the oracle decreases, so does the size of $\widehat{O}(\alpha)$, while other coefficients increase in size.
 One can see that, similarly to majority rule, more samples are needed when the reliability rate of the oracle decreases.
+Indeed, the number of samples is proportional to $\tau^{-1}$ and as the size of the threshold $\tau$ decreases, $\tau^{-1}$ increases.

 It is well-known that the GL theorem finds the unique function in case of low noise rate, namely if the the noise rate is smaller than $\frac{1}{4}-\epsilon$.
 One immediately sees this from our analysis: the original function satisfies $|\widehat{f}(s)|=1$, for the secret vector $s$, and so only one Fourier coefficient of $O$ is larger than $\frac{1}{2}$.